solana-foundation/developer-content/content/courses/program-security/signer-auth.md

 }
 ```

-#### 2. Test `insecure_withdraw` instruction
+### 2. Test insecure_withdraw Instruction Handler

-The test file includes the code to invoke the `initialize_vault` instruction
+The test file includes code to invoke the `initialize_vault` instruction
-using `wallet` as the `authority` on the vault.
-The code then mints 100 tokens
+handler, using `wallet` as the `authority` on the vault.
+The code then mints 100
-to the `vault` token account.
-Theoretically, the `wallet` key should be the only
+tokens to the `vault` token account.
+Ideally, only the `wallet` key should be
-one that can withdraw the 100 tokens from the vault.
+able to withdraw these 100 tokens from the vault.

-Now, let’s add a test to invoke `insecure_withdraw` on the program to show that
+Next, we'll add a test to invoke `insecure_withdraw` on the program to
-the current version of the program allows a third party to in fact withdraw
+demonstrate that the current version allows a third party to withdraw those 100
-those 100 tokens.
+tokens.

-In the test, we’ll still use the public key of `wallet` as the `authority`
+In the test, we'll use the `wallet` public key as the `authority` account but
-account, but we’ll use a different keypair to sign and send the transaction.
+sign and send the transaction with a different keypair.

 ```typescript
 describe("signer-authorization", () => {